 How To Connect HVR to Oracle Database

-How do I connect HVR to Oracle database?
+How can I connect HVR to Oracle database?

 Environment